discord/embedded-app-sdk/examples/iframe-playground/README.md

 ## Running your app locally

-As described in [setting-up-your-discord-application.md](https://github.com/discord/embedded-app-sdk/blob/main/docs/setting-up-your-discord-application.md#running-an-activity-with-a-network-tunnel), we encourage using a tunnel solution such as [cloudflared](https://github.com/cloudflare/cloudflared#installing-cloudflared) for local development.
+As described in [running-your-application.md](/docs/common-patterns/running-your-application.md#running-an-application-through-a-network-tunnel), we encourage using a tunnel solution such as [cloudflared](https://github.com/cloudflare/cloudflared#installing-cloudflared) for local development.
-To run your app locally, run the following from the root of this project's directory.
+To run your app locally, run the following from this directory (/examples/iframe-playground)

-In order to use Wrangler 2.0 we need node version 16

 ```
 pnpm install # only need to run this the first time